j-fischer/ember-js-mock/README.md

     $ ember install ember-js-mock

-**Note: Installing `ember-js-mock` will also install `ember-jshamcrest` as the latest version of JsMock currently depends on it.
-This was not by design and may change again in a later major version.**
+**Note: `ember-js-mock` currently depends on `ember-js-hamcrest` to installed as well.
+This may change in the future, but for now, please run the following install command as well.**

+    $ ember install ember-jshamcrest

 ## Getting Started